sparky8512/starlink-grpc-tools/README.md

 The scripts that don't use `grpcurl` to pull data require the `grpcio` Python package at runtime and generating the necessary gRPC protocol code requires the `grpcio-tools` package.
 Information about how to install both can be found at https://grpc.io/docs/languages/python/quickstart/

+The scripts that use [MQTT](https://mqtt.org/) for output require the `paho-mqtt` Python package.
+Information about how to install that can be found at https://www.eclipse.org/paho/index.php?page=clients/python/index.php

+The scripts that use [InfluxDB](https://www.influxdata.com/products/influxdb/) for output require the `influxdb` Python package.
+Information about how to install that can be found at https://github.com/influxdata/influxdb-python.
+Note that this is the (slightly) older version of the InfluxDB client Python module, not the InfluxDB 2.0 client.
+It can still be made to work with an InfluxDB 2.0 server, but doing so requires using `influx v1` [CLI commands](https://docs.influxdata.com/influxdb/v2.0/reference/cli/influx/v1/) on the server to map the 1.x username, password, and database names to their 2.0 equivalents.

 ## Usage

 For `parseJsonHistory.py`, the easiest way to use it is to pipe the `grpcurl` command directly into it.
 For example: